 To request hard copies of publications, please contact Chris Farrington at the Flinn Foundation.

-This brochure provides details of the application process for the 2019 Flinn Foundation Bioscience Entrepreneurship Program, which awards $30,000 through a nonprofit partner to up to six early-stage Arizona bioscience firms each year.
-The program features a personalized yearlong plan specific to the needs of individual firms, helping them to navigate the challenges facing young companies and empowering them to become investor-ready.
+The 2022 Flinn Foundation Bioscience Entrepreneurship Program will award $30,000 through a nonprofit partner to up to six early-stage Arizona bioscience firms.
+This brochure describes the application process for the program and its benefits, which include a personalized yearlong plan specific to the needs of individual firms to help them navigate the challenges facing young companies and empower them to become investor-ready.